Posted on May 20, 2015

 Cases Finding That the PLCAA Bars State Law Claims For Damages

 City of New York v.
 Beretta U.S.A.
 Corp., 524 F.3d 384 (2d Cir.
 2008): The City of New York filed a lawsuit against various firearms manufacturers and sellers for creating a public nuisance.
 A public nuisance is a state law tort action (though codified in a New York statute) which requires the plaintiff to prove that the defendant knowingly or recklessly maintains a condition which endangers the safety or health of a considerable number of persons.6 The City alleged that firearms suppliers created a public nuisance by “failing to take reasonable steps to inhibit the flow of firearms into illegal markets.”

 In a 2-1 decision, the Second Circuit found that the public nuisance statute was not “applicable to the sale or marketing” of firearms,” though it disagreed with the broad interpretation of the statute offered by the firearm industry.
-The Second Circuit reasoned that the exception only applied to statutes that are “similar to” the two enumerated examples of “predicate” statutes identified in the PLCAA, specifically “statutes regulating record-keeping and those prohibiting participation in direct illegal sales.”
-However, it did find that a predicate statute need not “expressly refer to the firearms industry,” as maintained by that industry.
+The Second Circuit reasoned that the predicate exception was “meant to apply only to statutes that actually regulate the firearms industry,” in a manner “similar to” the two enumerated examples of “predicate” statutes identified in the PLCAA, specifically “statutes regulating record-keeping and those prohibiting participation in direct illegal sales.”
+However, it did find that a predicate statute need not “expressly refer to the firearms industry.”

 The dissenting judge found that the word “applicable” had a clear and ordinary meaning: that it is “capable of being applied” to the sale or marketing of firearms.
 He found that the public nuisance statutes fell squarely within that definition.